TwiN/skraid/README.md

 Each guild has their own separate allowlist which, in the case that they chose to enable Skraid's automatic banning capabilities, can allow a user they believe was wrongly blocklisted to join the server.

-If `alert_only` is set to `true` (by default, it is), there's no need to use the allowlist as the only thing you'd be preventing is the creation of an alert.
+If `alert_only` is set to `true`, there's no need to use the allowlist as the only thing you'd be preventing is the creation of an alert.

 | Command               | Description |